richard-brenkus/ShiftScheduler/README.md

 It took me about 6 weeks to design, write, debug and test the Shift Scheduler app.

-The runnable .jrat file that I've uploaded works with JRE 11.0.2 available here: https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html
+The runnable .jar file that I've uploaded works with JRE 11.0.2 available here: https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html